atsuvovor/CyberThreat_Insight/model_dev/README5.md

 </h3>

-The dataset consists of cybersecurity event logs with a target variable **“Threat Level”**:
+The dataset consists of synthetic cybersecurity event logs with a target variable **“Threat Level”**:

 * 0 = Low
 * 1 = Medium